teu5us/nix-yandex-browser/README.md

      inputs.yandex-browser.inputs.nixpkgs.follows = "nixpkgs";
    }
    ```

+   Run `nix flake lock --update-input yandex-browser` before rebuild to get new
+   versions and hashes.

 2. Make sure your inputs are passed to config:

    * Use `specialArgs` for NixOS
    * Use `extraSpecialArgs` for home-manager

-3. Import the module you need using `imports` in your config:

-   * `inputs.yandex-browser.nixosModule`
-   * `inputs.yandex-browser.homeManagerModule`

-4. Install the browser:
+3. Install the browser:

     * Using packages: